zcrayman/tut-data/README.ftl.md

 As an integration between your application core and the outside world there are a number of concerns that need to be addressed in the design and implementation of the components that make up the Repositories:

-* The primary purpose of the Repository components is to integrate your application with the data stores in a natural and optimised way.
+* Primary purpose of Repository components is to integrate your application with the data stores in a natural and optimised way.
-* The components that make up your persistence domain will need to evolve at a rate that is appropriate for the data they are managing.
+* Components of your persistence domain will need to evolve at a rate that is appropriate for the data they are managing.
-* Your Repository components should not contain any of the core logic to your application but will collaborate with other components in the Core domains of your application in order to orchestrate the necessary functionality to provide the service interface.
+* Your Repository components should not contain any core logic.
+They should instead focus on collaborating with other components in the core domain of your application in order to support needed functionality for the service layer.

 That's enough on the design constraints placed on the components that implement your Repositories, the rest of this tutorial looks at how to implement those components using Spring: